5 Tips for Dealing with Difficult Board Members

 The bane or boom of many nonprofit executives' existence: board members.
 Good ones make life so much easier and the nonprofit hum much more smoothly.
 But poor ones - or heaven forbid, destructive ones - can cause incredible turmoil and even threaten a nonprofit's survival.

 I have worked with awesome boards and some boards with room for improvement.
-If you find yourself with the latter situation, you need to first decide if the behavior or situation warrants confronting it (see my previous blog post on this topic).
+If you find yourself with the latter situation, you need to first decide if the behavior or situation warrants confronting it.
 If you decide to confront the person, these five tips can help you deal with these difficult board members.
 They also apply to confronting a staff member, volunteer, client or spouse!

 1. Confront the issue head on.... and in person.
 Whether your board member does not perform his or her assigned roles, has a bad attitude or has done something to cast a pallor over your organization, don't wait to discuss it with him or her.
 As soon as you witness or become aware of the issue, contact the person and have a frank discussion about the issue.
 More on how to have that difficult discussion below.
 But, – and this is key – have the discussion in person.
 The worst thing you can do is send an email with a list of offenses and start an email war.
 Think about the board member.
 If you sat in the board member’s seat, wouldn't you like the courtesy of an in-person conversation?
 It gives you the best chance to have an open, honest dialogue.

 3. Use specific examples.
-Rather than vague generalities like "You obviously don't care about the organization anymore," be specific.
+Rather than vague generalities like, "You obviously don't care about the organization anymore," be specific.
 Two problems with generalities.
 First, if I can demonstrate one caring act, I disprove your argument.
-Second, how can I can I change my behavior to “care more?”
+Second, how can I change my behavior to “care more?”
 Instead, describe behaviors:

 "Last week, when you cancelled our meeting at the last minute, I felt like you no longer care about this organization."